 When you make an appointment you and your therapist both commit to that time.
 If you need to cancel or reschedule an appointment your therapist must be notified on the prior business day 24 hours before your appointment time.
 You will incur a fee for any late cancellations or missed appointments as insurance companies cannot be billed for these.

 Each therapist has an established procedure for emergency contact.
-Clinicians within our group cover for each other during vacation periods.
+Each clinician arranges for coverage by another mental health professional if she or he is going to be unavailable.
 If you are experiencing an emergency and cannot wait for a call from your therapist, or a covering clinician, please go to your nearest emergency room or dial 911.